-The risk associated with the Group's exposure to fluctuations in both the physical volumes and price of key commodities, including electricity, gas, CO_2 permits, oil and related foreign exchange values.
+The risk associated with the Group's exposure to fluctuations in both the physical volumes and price of key commodities, including electricity, gas, CO2 permits, oil and related foreign exchange values.

-- Global geopolitical events.
+- · Global geopolitical events.

 - Weather-associated seasonal fluctuations in demand, supply and generation capabilities which may not be in line with historical trends, and which may or may not be associated with climate change both in Great Britain and globally.
-Further detail is available on page 31 🖪 of the Strategic Report.
+Further detail is available on page 31 of the Strategic Report of the Annual Report and Accounts.

 - Generation technology advancements.

-- · Global and domestic political change.
+- Global and domestic political change.

 - European generation outputs and availability.

 - International and national agreements on climate change.

 - · International flows of fuel.

 - · Fluctuations in foreign exchange values.

 - Fluctuations in the global supply and demand of fuel.

-- Global economic growth.
+- · Global economic growth.